Teckdegen/UCHAINWEBAPP/docs/BROWSER_EXTENSION_ARCHITECTURE.md

 ## Overview

 A browser extension can inject `window.ethereum` into all websites and redirect to your web wallet for approvals.
-This makes your wallet work like MetaMask - available on all websites!
+This makes **Unchained Wallet** available as the only EVM provider on all websites.

 ## How It Works